 This lesson focuses on the skills of skimming and scanning.
 These are two skills that are very important for the IELTS to reading paper.
 They're important for the reading paper because on IELTS reading exam you really don't have much time to read each passage carefully and answer all the questions.
 You can't read like you would something for fun at home or an essay for school.
 On the IELTS, if you take a long time to read each passage you really really won't have time to answer your questions.
-Show Transcript
+Read full transcript

 So we need things like skimming and scanning to help us get through the paper more quickly.
 Okay, so let's talk about what these skills are.
 Skimming and scanning, as we already said, they are about finding information quickly without reading everything carefully.
 Okay, so let's imagine, we come to a text like this one on the IELTS exam, and by the way, don't read this all now.

 The letters are way too small and I'm just using this as an example for skimming and scanning.
 Okay, but lets imagine we come to this on the IELTS exam.
 The first thing you wanna do is skim the passage.
 Okay, so what is that?
 Skimming is finding information about main ideas, about the the basic topic of an essay.

 You do this by taking a few seconds to look at any information you can, from the title to words that stand out in each paragraph.
 To are there any pictures or diagrams?
 Anything you can find to get the main idea of the passage before you read it.
 On our sample essay I might start with the first paragraph.
 Go down through, quickly, take a couple of seconds, see what stands out to you.

 Can you figure out what the topic is?
 Can you find some words that are really important to that paragraph?
 Move on to the next paragraph and so on, all the way through, in a few seconds to try to figure out as much as you can about the passage.
 Skimming is useful for getting the gist of a passage, getting the basic concept.
 You can get a lot of information through skimming.